Banogrono/CountAsciiCharactersInFiles/README.md

 # Count Ascii Characters In Files
 Counts ASCII charactes in given .txt file.
+Uploading it mainly as a buckup.